YiHsiu7893/Tensorflow-Practice/README.md

 The codes are not the same as the samples in the book.
 I have modified a piece of code according to my habits.

+---
 Note: steps of training a MLP model
 1. collecting required data
 2. preprocessing features or labels if needed
 3. building a MLP model
 4. compiling and training the model
 5. testing the model and output the results

+---
+Contents
+- IristoExcel -  turning the data of Iris to an Excel file